Meet the team at Overland IOP

-Our team at Overland IOP in Los Angeles, California is dedicated to deliver a treatment experience beyond expectations.
+Our team at Overland IOP in Los Angeles, California is dedicated to deliver mental health and addiction treatment experience beyond expectations.
 We pride ourselves on being highly-skilled professionals, dedicated to providing personal and exceptional care.

 Dr. Megan Kain, PsyD Clinical Director